QuarkNerd/blog/dpizzi/_posts/02-06-2015-StrongTypingWithKnockoutJSAndRequireJS.md

 Following my previous post on [Strong Typing With AngularJS]({{ site.github.url }}/2014/08/26/StrongTypingWithAngularJS.html), this article presents the integration of TypeScript with an other client MVC framework: _KnockoutJS_.
 We will also integrate RequireJS that allows the use of the [Asynchronous Module Definition](https://github.com/amdjs/amdjs-api/wiki/AMD) (AMD) API.

-[KnockoutJS](http://knockoutjs.com/) is a JavaScript front-end library based on the Model-View-ViewModel ([MVVM](http://addyosmani.com/blog/understanding-mvvm-a-guide-for-javascript-developers/)) framework that helps in the creation of rich and dynamic User Interface (UI).
+[KnockoutJS](http://knockoutjs.com/) is a JavaScript front-end library based on the Model-View-ViewModel ([MVVM](http://addyosmani.com/blog/understanding-mvvm-a-guide-for-javascript-developers/)) pattern that helps in the creation of rich and dynamic User Interface (UI).

 [Typescript](http://www.typescriptlang.org/), on the other hand, is a typed superset of the JavaScript language that is compiled to produce clean, simple, cross-browser compatible JavaScript code, which can help when building and maintaining large-scale applications.

-[RequireJS](http://requirejs.org/) is a JavaScript file and module loader, which improves the speed and quality of your code.
+[RequireJS](http://requirejs.org/) is a JavaScript file and module loader, which makes easier managing code structure.
 It is optimized for in-browser use, but it can be used in other JavaScript environments, like Rhino and Node.

 The Visual Studio 2013 (VS) solution containing the code for this article is available on [GitHub](https://github.com/dpizzi-scottlogic/StrongTypingWithKnockOutJS).